What is the abomination of desolation?

 When we look at many churches, we already see this happening.

-Many churches have succumbed to the wisdom and knowledge of the world aka science, which derives from the Greek culture, and have allowed the world in the church.
-The devil, who is the ruler of the world, is seated in many churches and causes believers to walk in his will (Read also: The will of God vs the will of the devil and How doctrines of devils are killing the church).
+Many churches have succumbed to the wisdom and knowledge of the world aka science, which derives from the Greek culture (philosophy), and have allowed the world in the church.
+The devil, who is the ruler of the world and prince of the air, is seated in many churches.
+He deceives Christians and make them walk in his will.
+(Read also: The will of God vs the will of the devil).

-And so the world church is prepared for the coming of the antichrist (Read also: How the world church is being prepared for the coming of the antichrist).
+And so the world church is being prepared for the coming of the antichrist.
+(Read also: How the world church is being prepared for the coming of the antichrist).

 Jesus said to His disciples, when they would see the abomination of desolation stand in the holy place, the people in Judea had to flee to the mountains.